aeyobd/dwarfs/thesis/introduction.md

 For a long time, exponential surface density profiles have been used as an description for spiral galaxies [REFS].

-@plummer1911 proposed a 1-parameter solution for a polytropic potential to fit globular cluster density profiles:
+To fit globular cluster density profiles, @plummer1911 proposed a 1-parameter solution for a density polytrope^[where density and pressure are assumed to be correlated],

 $$
-\Sigma_{\rm Plummer} = \frac{M}{\pi R_h^2}\frac{1}{(1 + (R/R_h)^2)^2}
+\Sigma_{\rm Plummer} = \frac{M}{\pi R_h^2}\frac{1}{(1 + (R/R_h)^2)^2},
 $$

+where $M$ is the total mass and $R_h$ is the 2D (and 3D) half-light radius.
+Now superceded by the King profile for globular clusters, the Plummer model is still a good fit to dwarf spheroidals and XXX.

-The @king1962 profile, originating as an empirical fit to globular clusters, also sometimes reasonably fits dwarf galaxies.
+The @king1962 profile, also an empirical fit to globular clusters, is also commonly applied to .
 This density profile includes an additional parameter $R_t$, a truncation radius where the density sharply drops to 0.
 $$
 \Sigma_{\rm King} = \Sigma_0\left(\frac{1}{\sqrt{1 + (R/R_c)^2}} - \frac{1}{\sqrt{1+(R_t/R_c)^2}}\right)
 $$

+Where $R_c$ is the characteristic "core" radius and $\Sigma_0$ is a characteristic density related to the total mass.

-Finally, the Sérsic profile represents an extension of the exponential.
+Finally, the Sérsic profile represents a generalization of an exponential profile, and describes galaxies of many kinds well.
 Typically parameterized in terms of a half-light radius $R_h$, the density at half-light radius $\Sigma_h$ and a Sérsic index $n$, the profile's equation is
 $$
 \Sigma_{\rm Sérsic} = \Sigma_0 \exp\left[-b_n \,  \left((R/R_h)^{1/n} - 1\right)\right]
 $$
 where $b_n$ is a constant depending on $n$.
 Less commonly used in studies of dwarf galaxies, @munoz+2018 advocate for using the Sérsic profile since the added flexibility allows for more profiles to be fit.

-While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g. @MV2020, @eskridge1988a, @hodge1991a, @hodge1991b, @IH1995, etc.] @faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.
+While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g. @MV2020a, @eskridge1988a, @hodge1971a, @hodge1991b, @IH1995, etc.] @faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.

  in addition to Sérsic, King and other profiles. @lelli+2014 (example of using exponential.) @wang+2019 for fornax, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.